gradle/gradle/subprojects/docs/src/docs/release/notes.md

     gradle wrapper --gradle-distribution-url https://myEnterpriseRepository:7070/gradle/distributions/gradle-2.3-bin.zip

+### Customization of application plugin start script generation

+The [application plugin](http://gradle.org/docs/current/userguide/application_plugin.html) provides a task named `startScripts` responsible for generating OS-specific start scripts for a Java-based application.
+Generation-relevant data like the main classname or the classpath can be tweaked through the [task's properties](http://gradle.org/docs/current/dsl/org.gradle.api.tasks.application.CreateStartScripts.html).
+At runtime the task feeds this data to an internal class responsible for generating
+Unix and Windows start scripts.
+While these properties allow for a certain level of customization, the approach is limiting.
+A user cannot easily change the generation logic or any of the templates used for generating the scripts.

+In this release, we enhanced the API available to the task type `org.gradle.api.tasks.application.CreateStartScripts`.
+The class now exposes two properties of type
+`org.gradle.api.scripting.ScriptGenerator` responsible for the script generation: one for the Unix script generation named `unixStartScriptGenerator` and one for the Windows script generation named `windowsStartScriptGenerator`.
+By default Gradle assigns instances of `ScriptGenerator` implementing the logic you know from previous releases.

+#### Providing a custom script generation implementation

+Let's say you'd want to provide your own implementation for generating start scripts.
+It's as simple as writing your own implementation of `ScriptGenerator`. `ScriptGenerator` requires you to implement a single method `void generateScript(JavaAppStartScriptGenerationDetails details, Writer destination)`.
+The parameter of type
+`org.gradle.api.scripting.JavaAppStartScriptGenerationDetails` represents the data e.g. classpath, application name.
+The parameter of type `java.io.Writer` writes to the target start script file.
+The following example demonstrates the use case:

+    startScripts {
+        unixStartScriptGenerator = new CustomUnixStartScriptGenerator()
+        windowsStartScriptGenerator = new CustomWindowsStartScriptGenerator()
+    }

+    class CustomUnixStartScriptGenerator implements ScriptGenerator<JavaAppStartScriptGenerationDetails> {
+        void generateScript(JavaAppStartScriptGenerationDetails details, Writer destination) {
+            try {
+                destination << "\${details.applicationName} start up script for UN*X"
+                destination.flush()
+            } finally {
+                destination.close()
+            }
+        }
+    }

+    class CustomWindowsStartScriptGenerator implements ScriptGenerator<JavaAppStartScriptGenerationDetails> {
+        void generateScript(JavaAppStartScriptGenerationDetails details, Writer destination) {
+            try {
+                destination << "\${details.applicationName} start up script for Windows" destination.flush()
+            } finally {
+                destination.close()
+            }
+        }
+    }

+#### Changing the default script template

+Sometimes you just want to change the underlying template used for the script generation.
+For that purpose the default implementations of `ScriptGenerator` also implement the interface `org.gradle.api.scripting.TemplateBasedScriptGenerator`. `TemplateBasedScriptGenerator` exposes a method for setting the template:
+`void setTemplate(Reader reader)`.
+The following code snippets shows how to assign your own templates:

+    startScripts {
+        unixStartScriptGenerator.template = new FileReader('customUnixStartScript.txt')
+        windowsStartScriptGenerator.template = new FileReader('customWindowsStartScript.txt')
+    }

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.